 GM's Note: The tentacled monstrosities exist to discourage the PCs from escaping out the front door.
 To dissuade them even more, announce at some point during the battle that Baron Charybdis has decided to flee.
 The vampire tries to climb out of a seemingly empty window.
-Suddenly, a Tentacled Thing wraps around him and squeezes his body grotesquely.
+Suddenly, a tentacled thing wraps around him and squeezes his body grotesquely.
 As his limbs turn purple, and organs squeeze from his orifices, the PCs should think twice about escaping through these terrors.
-If they still attempt to escape, attack them with a "weaker" tentacle (THACO 18 [+1], 1d4+1 damage) before announcing that more massive ones are breaking in!
+If they still attempt an escape, attack them with a "weaker" tentacle (Str 45, Tentacle +7) before announcing that far more massive ones are breaking into tavern!